Beyonce’s Father Filing Lawsuits Against People Slandering Her Name This Week

 Knowles even went as far as to say that within the next week, lawsuits would be filed against people and companies who have slandered his daughter’s name.

 “Its enough of that and you will, in the next seven days, you will see and know what I’m talking about.
-We’re going to start filing lawsuits on people that lie. “
+We’re going to start filing lawsuits on people that lie.”

 Although Beyonce’s father would not give any specifics as to who he was planning on filing lawsuits against, it will surely become public knowledge if legal papers are filed.